OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/simulcast.md

 | **IOS**     | ------------- | --------------- |
 | [4]         |               |                 |

 [1]: Remote video is black.
-The receiver is constantly requesting new keyframes, but it never gets to decode the incoming video.
+The client is unable to decode incoming video.

-[2]: [1] + Local video is not viewable on some remote clients (Firefox, Opera) but it can be viewed in others (Chrome, Edge).
+[2]: [1] + Local video is not viewable on some remote clients (Firefox, Opera), however for some reason it can be viewed in others (Chrome, Edge).

 [3]: Local video is not even sent.
 The media server complains with error messages such as "*RTP inactivity detected*".